theplant/qor_test/README.md

       gem 'rails', [3.1, 3.2]
     end

-  With the above configuration, Qor Test could generate 5 test scenes.
+  With above configuration, Qor Test will generate 5 test scenes.

     1, Test your project with Rails 3.1 and Ruby 2.0 2, Test your project with Rails 3.2 and Ruby 2.0